-- (a) The Company reserves the right to take such action, on a uniform and consistent basis, as the Company deems necessary or desirable to ensure compliance with Code Section 409A, and applicable additional regulatory guidance thereunder, or to achieve the goals of the Plan without having adverse tax consequences under this Plan for any Eligible Director, Eligible Retired Director, or beneficiary. - (b) In no event shall any transfer of obligations to or from this Plan result in an impermissible acceleration or deferral of Plan benefits under Code Section 409A.
-In the event such a transfer would cause an impermissible acceleration or deferral under Code Section 409A, such transfer shall not occur. - (c) In the event a former Eligible Director or Eligible Retired Director is reelected to the Board, distribution of any benefit under this Plan shall not cease upon such director's reelection to the Board. - (d) After receipt of Plan benefits, the obligations of the Company with respect to such benefits shall be satisfied and no Eligible Director, Eligible Retired Director, or beneficiary shall have any further claims against the Plan or the Company with respect to Plan benefits. - (e) For the avoidance of doubt, and notwithstanding any provisions of the Plan to the contrary, in the event a Specified Employee becomes entitled to a benefit under this Plan, payment of any such benefit shall not commence (or be paid) earlier than the first day of the seventh month following such Specified Employee's termination from employment with the Company (other than as a result of death).
-Any payments to which a Specified Employee otherwise would have been entitled under the Plan during the first 6 months following such Specified Employee's termination of employment shall be accumulated and paid in a lump sum payment on or after the first day of the seventh month following such termination of employment.
+(a) The Company reserves the right to take such action, on a uniform and consistent basis, as the Company deems necessary or desirable to ensure compliance with Code Section 409A, and applicable additional regulatory guidance thereunder, or to achieve the goals of the Plan without having adverse tax consequences under this Plan for any Eligible Director, Eligible Retired Director, or beneficiary.

+(b) In no event shall any transfer of obligations to or from this Plan result in an impermissible acceleration or deferral of Plan benefits under Code Section 409A.
+In the event such a transfer would cause an impermissible acceleration or deferral under Code Section 409A, such transfer shall not occur.

+(c) In the event a former Eligible Director or Eligible Retired Director is reelected to the Board, distribution of any benefit under this Plan shall not cease upon such director's reelection to the Board.

+(d) After receipt of Plan benefits, the obligations of the Company with respect to such benefits shall be satisfied and no Eligible Director, Eligible Retired Director, or beneficiary shall have any further claims against the Plan or the Company with respect to Plan benefits.

+(e) For the avoidance of doubt, and notwithstanding any provisions of the Plan to the contrary, in the event a Specified Employee becomes entitled to a benefit under this Plan, payment of any such benefit shall not commence (or be paid) earlier than the first day of the seventh month following such Specified Employee's termination from employment with the Company (other than as a result of death).
+Any payments to which a Specified Employee becomes entitled under the Plan during the first 6 months following such Specified Employee's termination of employment shall be accumulated and paid in a lump sum payment on or after the first day of the seventh month following such termination of employment.
 Any payment delayed under this Section shall not bear interest.

 For purposes of this Section 8(e), "Specified Employee" shall mean an Eligible Director or Eligible Retired Director who is a "Key Employee" as defined in Code Section 416(i) (1)(A)(i), (ii) or (iii), applied in accordance with the regulations thereunder and disregarding Subsection 416(i)(5).
-A Specified Employee shall be identified as of December 31st of each calendar year and such identification shall apply to any Specified Employee who shall terminate employment with the Company, other than as a result of such Specified Employee's death, in the 12-month period commencing April 1st of the immediately succeeding calendar year.
+A Specified Employee shall be identified as of December 31{st} of each calendar year and such identification shall apply to any Specified Employee who shall terminate employment with the Company, other than as a result of such Specified Employee's death, in the 12-month period commencing April 1st of the immediately succeeding calendar year.
 This provision is effective for Specified Employees who resign or terminate employment on or after January 1, 2005.
-For purposes of determining Specified Employees, the definition of compensation under Treasury Regulation Section 1.415(c)-2(d)(3) shall be used, applied without the use of any of the special timing rules provided in Treasury Regulation Section 1.415(c)-2(e) or the special rule in Treasury Regulation Section 1.415(c)-2(g)(5)(i), but applied with the use of the special rule in Treasury Regulation Section 1.415(c)-2(g)(5)(ii).
+For purposes of determining Specified Employees, the definition of compensation under Treasury Regulation Section 1.415(c)-2(d) (3) shall be used, applied without the use of any of the special timing rules provided in Treasury Regulation Section 1.415(c)-2(g)(5)(i).
 An Eligible Director or Eligible Retired Director who is determined to be a Specified Employee in accordance with this Section 8(e), shall be a Specified Employee regardless of whether such director meets the definition of "Specified Employee" on the date the director terminates employment with the Company.